nickge1/ISDM-Project/Report.md

 Trigger | No available appropriate Relationship Managers Steps | 1.
 The Interactive Voice Response unit prompts the customer for options<br>2.
 The Interactive Voice Response unit prompts the customer for call reasons<br>3.
 The customer is directed to the Automatic Call Distributor
-Post-conditions	| Customer is connected to an appropriate Relationship Manager Exceptions |
+Post-conditions	| Customer is connected to an appropriate Relationship Manager Exceptions | Customer hangs up

 User Case Name | Generate Customer Profile
 -- | --
 Use Case ID | UC004
-User Stories |
+User Stories | UD06, UD07, UD08
-Goal |
-Priority |
+Goal | Customer profile is generated base on background Priority | Moderate
 Actors |
-Pre-conditions |
-Post-conditions |
-Trigger |
+Pre-conditions | The customer details are available Post-conditions | The customer has a personalised profile Trigger | Potential buyer is discovered
 Main Flow | 1.
 A customer target list is generated<br>2.
 The customer details are retrieved from a database<br>3.
-The details are displayed to a Relationship Manager<br>4.
-The Relationship Manager is given a script and a guideline for each customer
+A script and a guidelines is generated for each customer
-Exceptions |
-Includes/Extends/Inherits |
-Supporting Information |
-Non-Functional Requirements |
+Exceptions | Customer details are not able accessible Includes/Extends/Inherits | Extends Outbound Call Non-Functional Requirements | Existing customer will additionally have to have a custom profile established

 User Case Name | Update Customer Profile
 -- | --
 Use Case ID | UC005
-User Stories |
+User Stories | UD11
-Goal |
+Goal | Customer profile is updated
-Priority |
+Priority | Low
 Actors |
-Pre-conditions |
-Post-conditions |
-Trigger | Customer makes a purchase
+Pre-conditions | Customer has an existing profile Post-conditions | Customer profile has been appropriately updated Trigger | Customer makes a purchase
 Main Flow | 1.
 Retrieve customer profile<br>2.
 Update customer profile to indicate increase in likelihood of purchases Exceptions |
-Includes/Extends/Inherits |
+Includes/Extends/Inherits | Extends Inbound Call
-Supporting Information |
 Non-Functional Requirements |

 User Case Name | Match Relationship Manager to Customer -- | --
 Use Case ID | UC006
-User Stories |
+User Stories | UD13
-Goal |
-Priority |
+Goal | Customer is matched is most appropriate Relationship Manager Priority | High
 Actors |
-Pre-conditions |
-Post-conditions |
-Trigger |
-Main Flow | 1.
+Pre-conditions | Relationship Manager profile exists<br>Customer profile exists Post-conditions | Customer is matched to Relationship Manager Triggers | Customer needs to be matched to Relationship Manager<br>Relationship Manager needs to be matched to Customer Main Flow | 1.
 Retrive customer profile<br>2.
 Retrieve Relationship Manager profiles<br>3.
 Match most appropriate Relationship Manager to customer
 Exceptions |
 Includes/Extends/Inherits |
-Supporting Information |
 Non-Functional Requirements |

 ### Use Case Diagram